 Note If you are managing the switch through a network connection and the switch IP address is changed, either by a DHCP server or manually, your access to the switch will be lost.
-You must enter the new IP address that the switch is using into your browser to use the web-based interface.
-If you are managing the switch through a console port connection, the link is retained.
+You must enter the new IP address the switch is using into your browser to use the web-based interface.

-To configure the switch using the web-based interface:
+To configure the smart switch:

-- STEP 1 Power on the computer and your switch. - STEP 2 For Cisco 350XG switches, connect the computer to the OOB port found on the front panel.
-For Cisco 350X switches, connect the computer to any network port. - STEP 3 Set up the IP configuration on your computer. - a.
-If the switch is using the default static IP address of 192.168.1.254/24, you must choose an IP address for the computer in the range of 192.168.1.2 to 192.168.1.253 that is not already in use. - b.
-If the IP addresses will be assigned by DHCP, make sure that your DHCP server is running and can be reached from the switch and the computer.
-You may need to disconnect and reconnect the devices for them to discover their new IP addresses from the DHCP server.
+- STEP 1 Power on the computer and the switch. - STEP 2 Connect the computer to any network port on the front panel of the switch. - STEP 3 Set up the IP configuration on your computer. - a.
+If the switch is using the factory default IP address of 192.168.1.254/24, you must chose an IP address for the computer in the range of 192.168.1.2-192.168.1.253 that is not already in use. - b.
+If the IP addresses is assigned by a DHCP server, make sure the DHCP server is running and can be reached from the switch and the computer.
+It might be necessary to disconnect and reconnect the devices for them to discover their new IP addresses from the DHCP server.

-NOTE Details on how to change the IP address on your computer depend upon the type of architecture and operating system that you are using.
-Use your computers local Help and Support functionality and search for "IP Addressing."
+NOTE Details on how to change the IP address on your computer depend upon the type of architecture and operating system you are using.
+Use the computer Help and Support functionality to search for "IP Addressing."

-- STEP 4 Open a web browser window.
+- STEP 4 Open a Web browser window.
 If you are prompted to install an ActiveX plug-in when connecting to the device, follow the prompts to accept the plug-in. - STEP 5 Enter the switch IP address in the address bar and press Enter.
 For example, http://192.168.1.254.